EECE3093C/voie-team-project/README.md

-# FitConnect - Social Fitness App
+# FITConnect - Social Fitness App

 ## Vision
 Our web application allows weightlifting and workout enthusiasts to create profiles, upload and share photos and videos, follow other users, and interact through likes and comments.
 Our app is a social platform tailored to the fitness community, with features to track progress and connect with like-minded individuals interested in wellness and fitness.
 Users can document their fitness journey, discover new routines, and connect with the community by sharing their content.